 \subsection{Statement of results}

-Next we give a more precise account of the results we are proving.
-The first part of the paper consists of a general discussion of Ohmoto's CSM classes from the point of view of Lagrangian cycles in the cotangent bundle of a smooth complex algebraic variety $X$.
-We extend the formalism of {\em shadows\/} of characteristic classes developed in~\cite{aluffi:shadows} to build a dictionary between $\C^*$-equivariant classes in a vector bundle $E$ endowed with a $\C^*$-action by fiberwise dilation and {\em homogenizations\/} of shadows of corresponding classes in the projective completion of $E$ (Proposition~\ref{prop:shapb}).
-Here, the homogenization of a class $c=\sum_{i=0}^n c_i$ with $c_i\in H_i(X)$, with respect to the character $\chi$ defining the action, is
+The first part of the paper (\S\S\ref{s:shadows}-\ref{s:cc}) consists of a general discussion of Ohmoto's torus equivariant CSM classes from the point of view of Lagrangian cycles in the cotangent bundle of a smooth complex algebraic variety $X$.
+We extend the formalism of {\em shadows\/} of characteristic cycles developed in~\cite{aluffi:shadows} to build a dictionary between $\C^*$-equivariant classes in a vector bundle $E$ endowed with a $\C^*$-action by fiberwise dilation and {\em homogenizations\/} of shadows of corresponding classes in the projective completion of $E$ (\Cref{prop:shapb}).~The homogenization of a class $\alpha=\sum_{i=0}^n \alpha_i$ with $\alpha_i\in H_{2i}(X)$, with respect to the character $\chi$ of $\C^*$, is the class